PX4/PX4-Devguide/en/simulation/gazebo.md

     </spherical_coordinates>
 ```

-You can test this by spawning a rover in the sonoma raceway world using the following `make` command (not spawning takes longer the first time as the model needs to be downloaded from the model database):
+You can test this by spawning a rover in the [Sonoma Raceway World](../simulation/gazebo_worlds.md#sonoma-raceway) using the following `make` command (note that spawning takes longer the first time as the model needs to be downloaded from the model database):
 ```
 make px4_sitl gazebo_rover__sonoma_raceway
 ```